 The initial measurement of the lease liability, regardless of the lease's classification, is comprised of the discounted lease payments over the lease term, using the discount rate at the lease commencement date.
 The initial measurement of the ROU asset, regardless of the lease's classification, is comprised of the lease liability adjusted for prepayments, initial direct costs incurred by the lessee, and any lease incentive received from the lessor before commencement of the lease.
 Subsequently, the lease liability, regardless of the lease's classification, is amortized over the lease term using the discount rate used to initially measure the lease liability.
 For finance leases, the ROU asset is amortized on the straight-line basis over the lease term.
 For operating leases, amortization of the ROU asset is equal to the amortization of the lease liability.
+Periodic lease expense for financing leases is comprised of the amortization of the ROU asset and the accretion of the lease liability.
 Periodic lease expense for operating leases is based on amortizing the remaining lease costs over the remaining lease term on a straight-line basis.
 Executory costs, such as insurance, taxes, maintenance, and repairs, are charged to expense as incurred.